GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{A}utomated histopathological analysis has received a lot of attention owing to its utility in reducing time-intensive and laborious efforts of human pathologists \cite{b56, b57, b58}.
 Deep learning-based models are the ubiquitous choice for this purpose, which learn useful task-specific representations, enabling efficient mapping to the corresponding task labels \cite{b1}.
-Early methods \cite{b2, b59, b60} focused on learning representations in a fully supervised manner which demands substantial amounts of annotated data which is often difficult to obtain in histopathology.
+Existing methods \cite{b2, b59, b60, b78} for medical image segmentation focused on learning representations in a fully supervised manner, demanding substantial amounts of annotated data which is often difficult to obtain in histopathology.
 Moreover, biases and disagreements in annotations from experts lead to uncertainty in the ground truth labels themselves.
 This motivates the study of unsupervised learning, particularly self-supervised learning (SSL).
 SSL uses the information available from a large number of unannotated images to learn effective visual representations through designing pseudo or pretext tasks \cite{b61, b62}.
-These learned representations can then improve the performance of downstream tasks such as classification and segmentation with a limited number of labeled images, thereby reducing the amount of annotated data.
+These learned representations can then improve the performance of downstream tasks such as classification and segmentation with a limited number of labeled images, thereby reducing the amount of annotated data required for training the models.

-The pretext tasks for SSL methods can be broadly classified as predictive, contrastive, and generative (Sec. \ref{rel_ssl}).
+The pretext tasks for SSL methods can be broadly classified as predictive, contrastive, and generative (refer Section \ref{rel_ssl}).
 Most of the existing SSL approaches \cite{b3, b4, b5, b6, b7, b8, b9, b10, b11, b12} are based on predictive and contrastive pretext tasks.
-Some methods like \cite{b13} use a combination of predictive and contrastive tasks.
+Some methods like \cite{b13, b41} use a combination of predictive and contrastive tasks.
 However, generative pretext tasks of SSL have remained relatively unexplored, particularly in histopathology.
-Generative pretext tasks can potentially be more suitable for histopathological segmentation tasks since they are tasked to model the entire image distribution which is conducive for a downstream segmentation task.
-On the contrary, in predictive and contrastive SSL, the designed pretext task focus on learning the `salient features' without necessarily learning the entire image distribution needed for segmentation tasks.
+Generative pretext tasks can potentially be more suitable for histopathological segmentation tasks since they are tasked to model the entire image distribution which is conducive to a downstream segmentation task.
+On the contrary, in predictive and contrastive SSL, the designed pretext task focuses on learning `salient features' without necessarily learning the entire image distribution needed for segmentation tasks.
 This motivates us to explore the use of generative models for SSL of histopathological images.